AndreOctavio/AirSpaceIT/README.md

 Grade given to the project - 30/30.
 This is only the frontend developed by me, the Backend is in a different repository (https://github.com/treyshotz/ArrivalService).

+The main goal of the project was to create a website that monitors all the activity in the italian airspace.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).